unahouExosite/docs/guides/user-management.md

       email = info_user.email
     }
     ```
-  * Next, create a query page for submiting an email address.
+2. Create a query page for submiting an email address.
     Please create file **files/queryEmail.html** and put the following code into it.
     ```html
     <!DOCTYPE html>